closeio/ciso8601/README.rst

 ``parse_datetime(dt: String): datetime`` is a function that takes a string and either:

 * Returns a properly parsed Python datetime, **if and only if** the **entire** string conforms to the supported subset of ISO 8601
-* Raises an ``ValueError`` with a description of the reason why the string doesn't conform to the supported subset of ISO 8601
+* Raises a ``ValueError`` with a description of the reason why the string doesn't conform to the supported subset of ISO 8601

 If time zone information is provided, an aware datetime object will be returned.
 Otherwise, a naive datetime is returned.